-MORGANTON, N.C. — Two nonprofits in western North Carolina received a donation of 40,000 pounds of shelf-stable food to support families facing hunger across the area.
+MORGANTON, N.C. — Two nonprofits in western North Carolina received 40,000 pounds of shelf-stable food to support families facing hunger across the area.

 The food was donated through a joint effort by the Church of Jesus Christ of Latter-day Saints and local organizations as part of America 250.
-The resources will be divided between the Burke United Christian Ministries in Morganton and the Hunger and Health Coalition in Boone.
+The resources were divided between the Burke United Christian Ministries in Morganton and the Hunger and Health Coalition in Boone.

 Channel 9’s Dave Faherty was there when the truck rolled in at the Morganton nonprofit Thursday morning.

 The soup kitchen and food pantry at Burke United Christian Ministries has been serving the Morganton community for over 50 years.
-The truck full of beans, applesauce, spaghetti, milk and other canned foods will help the nonprofit continue their mission.
+The truck full of beans, applesauce, spaghetti, milk and other canned foods will help the nonprofit continue their mission and help families, like Amber Wright’s, who were eating lunch down the hall.

 Members of the church said this is one of 250 trucks making these donations across the United States to commemorate the signing of the Declaration of Independence.
 They say a lot of the supplies came from the church’s donations and their warehouse in Salt Lake City.